 A last will and testament can provide for an independent administration or, if there is no will, an applicant to administer the estate can request an independent administration.

 The independent administration provides a simplified method for administering a probate estate.
-It allows the executor or administrator to “step into the shoes” of the decedent when dealing with property of the estate.
-So it is not necessary for the court to authorize most acts when it comes to handling the estate property.
+It allows the executor or administrator to “step into the shoes” of the decedent when dealing with the property of the estate.

 Requiring a Bond